 Note that loading a BioContainer does not add anything to your \$PATH.
 Instead, it defines an alias, which is just a shortcut for executing the command.
 You can see the alias definition using the type command.
 And you can ensure the program is available using the command -v utility.

 '''

-Note that kallisto has not been added to your $PATH
+Note that kallisto has not been added to your $PATH, but instead has an alias

 which kallisto

+Ensure kallisto is available with command -v

+command -v kallisto

+'''